S-W-Williams/Advanced-Interview-Topics/Solutions and Writeups/README.md

 ## Climbing Stairs
 [LeetCode #70](https://leetcode.com/problems/climbing-stairs/description/)

-This problem is easy but it initially stumped me because I thought there would be more to the relation.
+This problem is easy but it is over to think the recurrence relation.
 The total number of ways to reach i^th step is equal to sum of the ways of reaching the (i - 1)^th and (i - 2)^th step.

 Thus, the dp relation can be written as dp[i] = dp[i−1] + dp[i−2].
-Even simpler, this is the Fibonacci sequence.
+This is just the Fibonacci sequence.